 more than me, but I don’t want you to suffer alone.
 I want you to find

 You are my countrymen and I love you.

 I read your article on Vets and suicide.
 I just want to say that I have been there.
 I am a former SEAL Team Operator who has spent a lot of time in harm’s way.
-I’ve have struggled and still do struggle with depression.
-It has led to alcohol and drug issues that almost cost me my family.
+I have struggled and still do struggle with depression.
+It has led to alcohol and drug issues that almost cost me, my family.
 I am sober now and being treated for the depression, but I still think that at times, I’m one bad day from ending my life.
-I too, had a gun to my head and lacked the courage to complete the mission.
+I too had a gun to my head and lacked the courage to complete the mission.
 I haven’t done it, mainly because I love my children and because I’m afraid of Hell.
 I take it a day at a time and I spend some time and effort on my faith and really trying to understand God and why I’m here.

 I’m reaching out not for your pity, but because I want you to know that I really appreciate you taking the time to tell us your story and remind us that there are good men out there who risked their lives for their country.
-Who have seen things that have changed their lives forever.
+Who has seen things that have changed their lives forever.
 Guys who just can’t figure out how to find peace in this world.
 All of these guys who are out there and feeling like they can’t go on need to know that there are many of us who think of them and who pray for their peace.

 Howdy.
 I recently read your article titled “Not All Veterans Support Israel” and felt compelled to thank you for sharing your views.
 I shared your post with my spouse who, like myself, is a veteran.
 We enjoyed your piece and share a similar sentiment.
-Please except this written gratitude in lieu of the shot of Jameson and fist bump that we feel you merit.
+Please accept this written gratitude in lieu of the shot of Jameson and fist bump that we feel you merit.
 Thank you, Scott.
 My wife and I sincerely look forward to reading more of your work.